PAESSoon/JJD/README.md

 # JJD

-Assignment 1  - Java, scanner
+Assignment 1  - Java, scanner, IntelliJ Idea
-The program is run through the main method in Admin.java When the programs runs,
+The program is run through the main method in Admin.java in com.example.companylanding package When the programs runs,
-1 - it will populate an arrayList with any data found on the UsersList text file.
+1 - it will populate an arrayList with any data found on the external UsersList text file.
 2 - ask admin(user) to choose the operation they want to perform - They can add a user, update user's info or cancel to terminate the session.
 3 - If admin chooses "Add", they will be able to enter the Username, Password and Phone number.